Berger's bulls bring in fans from all over the country

 "It's a huge thing for the city of Bismarck," said Berger, the 12-time PBR Stock Contractor of the Year based in his hometown of Mandan.
 "You had people there from Texas, Utah, California, Florida, New York, all over the place.
 We're bringing tourists to North Dakota."

-PBR fans will flock to town this weekend for Berger's marquee two-day event, which starts Friday.
+PBR fans will flock to town this weekend for Berger's marquee two-day event, starting June 16.
 Riding begins around 7:30 each night.

 Forty of the top bull riders in the world will be in Bismarck competing for a cash prize of $15,000, plus valuable points in Berger's 12-event King of the North Tour, which pays $100,000 to win and $25,000 for second.
 The tour includes stops in North Dakota, South Dakota, Minnesota and Montana.